Trends and Analysis of Gross Enrolment Ratio 2021-22 by arunCMehta

 The importance of monitoring GER lies in its ability to gauge the effectiveness of policies and initiatives promoting inclusive and equitable access to higher education.
 It helps policymakers identify regions or demographic groups that may be underrepresented, enabling targeted interventions to bridge the gap and ensure equal opportunities.

-Calculation of GER involves dividing the total enrollment in higher education institutions by the population in the corresponding age group, typically 18-23 years for most countries, including India.
+Calculation of GER involves dividing the total enrolment in higher education institutions by the population in the corresponding age group, typically 18-23 years for most countries, including India.
 However, the age group may vary depending on a country’s educational structure and norms.

 A higher GER is generally desirable as it reflects a more educated populace, which can contribute to economic growth, social development, and overall progress.
 However, it is essential to consider other factors, such as the quality of education, employment prospects, and the relevance of academic programs to societal needs.